YokoZar/wine-model/README.md

 ==========

  * The landscape does not change during the course of the model: users do not change what they want, new work items do not become possible, features do not break, and so on.
+Speed of development also remains constant.
  * We do not model partially working features nor partially happy users.
 You can somewhat adjust for this by simply modelling more features and users, as some users will become supersets of others.